rdswyc/DataStructures/Array/README.md

 #### Returns

+`int`
-`int` the first index of the item in the sorted array, or `-1` if not found.
+The first index of the item in the sorted array, or `-1` if not found.

 ### Clear